sensu/sensu-docs-legacy/source/docs/0.22/checks.md

     "subdue": {}
     ~~~

-#### Subdue attributes
+#### `subdue` attributes

-The following attributes are configured within the `"subdue": {}` check definition attribute scope.
+The following attributes are configured within the `"subdue": {}` check
+definition attribute scope.

 at
 : description
-  : Where the check is subdued, either `publisher` or `handler`, at the check request publisher or event handler.
+  : Where the check is subdued, either `publisher` or `handler`, at the check
+    request publisher or event handler.
 : required
   : false
 : type